Why organizational resources can result in organizational rigidities

 The whole firm is geared up to take advantage of the resource and capability

 Part of the reason that core competencies of the firm may make lead to rigidities that make change difficult, is that the whole organization may be geared around exploiting this resource.
 Routines may be established that look to capitalize on the resource.
 Investments may have been made in other parts of the company that support the capability.
-Change becomes difficult because it requires change throughout the firm – and changing an entire organization is difficulty.
+While consistency between resources is generally considered desirable in strategy, change can become more difficult because it requires change throughout the firm – and changing an entire organization is difficult.

 The resource and capability is seen as the identity of the firm – making people resistant to change